metosin/mcp-toolkit/example-server-sse/README.md

 ## Usage

-Start the mcp server with:
+Start the MCP server with:

 ``` shell
 clojure -X:mcp-server